 Tests To Take

 International students - or domestic students who do not speak English natively - have two options for testing.
 We have no preference between these options.
 It is your choice, and you should take the set of tests with which you feel the most comfortable (All November testing is allowed for EA consideration and January testing is allowed.):

-- Option 2: The TOEFL (Test of English as a Foreign Language) as well as two SAT Subject Tests: one in math (level 1 or 2) and one in science (physics, chemistry, or biology e/m).
+- Option 2: The TOEFL (we do not accept IELTS) as well as two SAT Subject Tests: one in math (level 1 or 2) and one in science (physics, chemistry, or biology e/m).
 This option is especially recommended for students who do not speak English at home or in school, or who have been speaking English for fewer than five years.